Twins vs. Cubs Player Props Betting Odds

 |0

-- Max Kepler has five doubles, six home runs, 10 walks and 14 RBI (21 total hits).
+- Carlos Correa has eight doubles, a triple, six home runs, 15 walks and 21 RBI (28 total hits).

 |Opponent